Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Constrains of Lattice QCD on hadron volumes - Thermodynamic implications

+For example we can imagine that we have a family with two particle species $j$ and $k$ and common volume $v$ and we evaluate each density separately with chemical potentials $\mu_j$, $\mu_k$.
+Then we evaluate the density for the whole family $j+k$ with chemical potential $\mu_j=\mu_k$.
+If the index $i$ in eq.~(\ref{eq:n_HG_ini}) runs to all the hadrons of the system, then eqs.~(\ref{eq:n_HG_ini}) and (\ref{eq:n_ij}) cannot hold simultaneously.
+So we make the {\it choice} that the dependence of a hadron volume on chemical potentials is restricted to the chemical potential of the specific hadron

-then eq.~(\ref{eq:n_HG_ini}) results in
+Then eq.~(\ref{eq:n_HG_ini}) results in

-After evaluating the effect of the varying volumes on entropy density and particle densities, we shall use this type of volumes to fit the Lattice results.
+After evaluating the effect of the varying volumes on entropy density and particle densities, we shall use this type of volumes to fit the Lattice results \cite{lat2+1}\footnote{We use as a reproduction of the Lattice results the ansatz given in eq.~(16) and Table II in \cite{lat2+1} which is valid for $T\ge$100 MeV.}.
 Obviously, the Lattice Pressure at vanishing baryon density depends only on temperature.
-Thus, the hadron volumes we will use in the fitting procedure depend on temperature as well.
+Thus, the hadron volumes we will use in the fitting procedure depend only on temperature, as well.
 This, indeed, will allow us to produce a HG curve which completely coincides with the lattice pressure curve.
 Also, it will be possible to reproduce exactly the lattice entropy density curve with the use of eq.~(\ref{eq:s_HG}).

 Our first attempt (case A) is to use one volume parameter, $v_0(T)$, for all hadrons.
 This volume is determined for every $T$ if we solve the equation: